tpm-rs/governance/org-docs/CHARTER.md

-However, nothing in this section requires individual Participants to document or record any particular proceedings or activity related to the Organization or any Project for the purpose of later disclosure.
+However, nothing in this section requires individual Participants to document or record any particular proceedings or activity related to the Organization or any Repo for the purpose of later disclosure.

 Participants specifically agree to hold [security reports](./Security.md) as Confidential subject to the Coordinated Vulnerability Disclosure process described in the [Security Policy](./SECURITY.md).

-## 9. Project Criteria
+## 9. Repo Criteria

-In order to be eligible to be a Organization project, a project must:
+In order to be eligible to be a Organization repository, a Repo must:

 * Be approved by the Steering Committee.
 * Agree to follow the guidance and direction of the Steering Committee.